 Registered Early Childhood Educators (RECEs) are required to practice according to the College’s Code of Ethics and Standards of Practice.

-Practice guidelines, practice notes and case studies are developed to support RECEs in their practice approach.
+Practice guidelines, practice notes, reflection guides and case studies are developed to support RECEs in their practice approach.

 Practice guidelines communicate the expectations of RECEs as outlined in the Code and Standards, and how those expectations might be applied in practice.

 Practice notes present a brief overview of important topics within the profession and provide supporting information to strengthen the reader’s understanding of those topics.

 Case studies and scenarios describe real experiences of RECEs in various practice settings and provide readers with opportunities for reflection and discussion.

 Professional advisories are developed for RECEs.
 They communicate the important legal requirements that RECEs must know and understand.

 The College has partnered with People Connect to provide self-care and mental health support to all RECEs at no cost to the members.